Type your search below

 For a detailed listing of our regular and special services, including a downloadable Service Scheme, visit the What’s On section.

 The Minster has absorbed the prayers of thousands of people across the centuries; many people visit to simply soak up the atmosphere and spend time in contemplation away from the pressures and noise of the day.

 Others choose to a light candle for someone or something close to their hearts, say a prayer or write a message to be prayed by one of our chaplains.
-You can also join organised activities and groups including Minster Mice, a simple service for young children and their parents and carers, or take part in special and occasional services, for example Threshold, a monthly multi-sensory contemplative service.
 See What’s On for upcoming services and events.

 “The Minster offers me a sense of calm in the busy city, a sense of continuity of past and present…so perhaps I could describe myself as a seeker of sanctuary” – a local resident